-MBE must not be below elevation 343.66m, or the 1 in 200 flood elevation for Okanagan Lake plus 600mm of freeboard.
-For developments within close proximity to the Okanagan Lake shoreline, further consideration shall be given to wind and wave action when setting the required MBE.
+For developments within close proximity to the Okanagan Lake shoreline, the MBE is elevation 343.66m.
+Further consideration shall be given to wind and wave action when setting the required MBE.

 For sites near a watercourse where a floodplain elevation has been established through flood mapping, the MBE is to be a minimum of 300mm above the 200-year return period peak flood elevation or as per City of Kelowna Mill Creek Flood Plain Bylaw No. 10248.
 Where a flood elevation has not been established, setbacks are to be as per the Provincial guidelines or 1.5 metres above the natural boundary of any watercourse, lake, marsh or pond.